 How do brands become household names?
 For example, when some people sneeze, they don’t ask for a tissue; they ask for a Kleenex.
 There’s no such thing as “a Kleenex.”
 Kleenex is a brand name.
 But the company has positioned itself so well that its brand has become synonymous with the product.

 Brand positioning is key to differentiate your business from the competition.
-Studies have shown that consistent brand positioning can increase your average revenue by 33%.
+Studies have shown that consistent brand positioning can increase your average revenue by 33% .
 So, what’s the key to effective brand positioning?
-Let’s take a look at the basics so you can build your brand into an iconic household name.
+Let’s look at the basics so you can build your brand into an iconic household name.

 What Is Brand Positioning?

-Brand positioning is how you set your business apart from the competition, but it’s much more than just a good logo or slogan.
-It’s how customers perceive your brand as a whole.
+Brand positioning is how your company sets itself apart from the competition.
+It’s more than just a good logo or slogan, it’s the perception customers have about your brand.
 You want your brand to be seen as favorable, different, and credible.

 Think about the marketing greats like Nike, Coca-Cola, and Geico.
-All you need to see is a red can, and you imagine a delicious, refreshing, carbonated beverage.
-Coke’s brand positioning is so consistent and positive that you don’t even need to see a logo to know what brand it is.
+All you need to see is the red can with white Spencerian script font and you imagine a delicious, refreshing, carbonated beverage.
+Coke’s brand positioning is so consistent and positive that you don’t need to see a logo to know what brand it is.
 A certain flavored tortilla chip brand released a commercial without mentioning the product, logo, or company name!
 They relied entirely on their iconic brand positioning to get the message across.

 Why Should You Care?